What Must You Disclose When Selling Gold Coast Property?

 It is tempting to hope a buyer never finds out.
 But in reality, not disclosing can backfire badly.
 Buyers can pull out of the contract, demand compensation or, in extreme cases, sue you for misrepresentation.

-A messy legal dispute can cost far more than any upfront drop in your price.
+A messy legal dispute can cost far more than any upfront price drop.
 Worse still, you might be forced to buy the property back.
-Most sellers would rather be open now than fight in court later.
+Most sellers would rather be open now than face litigation later.

 Common Disclosure Categories on the Gold Coast